 “I also don’t underestimate the value to our young girls, and boys, of seeing more women in public representation and the long-term positives this will bring.

 “We need more female representation, right now there are 8 sitting Councillors in Limerick City and County, out of 40 in the Council Chamber.
 This has to change.”

-The measures brought forward by Minister for Housing, Planning and Local Government, Eoghan Murphy, TD and his colleague, the Minister of State with special responsibility for Local Government and Electoral Reform, John Paul Phelan, TD are as follows:
+The measures brought forward by Minister for Housing, Planning and Local Government, Eoghan Murphy, TD and John Paul Phelan, TD – the Minister of State with special responsibility for Local Government and Electoral Reform, are as follows:

 1. A new funding scheme, to be introduced in advance of the 2019 local elections, to incentivise political parties to increase the proportion of female candidates.

 2. An information campaign to be launched before the local elections, highlighting the critical role of women in local government.